Sharmaxz/la-estampa-api-docs/source/endpoints-dev.rst

      -
      -

-P.S.: The date_request and date_update and  are not required because the value default is the current time.
+P.S.: The date_request and date_update are not required because the value default is the current time.

 GET
 ===

-If you want to get all print, use:
+If you want to get print, use:

 .. code-block:: bash